This ticket has the following options you can choose from:

 A. No, you can show the ticket on a mobile device for checking in.

-A. The Van Gogh museum allows children below the age of 18 free entries.
-You can book a ticket with start time at no extra cost.
+A. The Van Gogh museum allows children below the age of 18 to enter for free.

 A. The IAmsterdam card includes free entry to various places museums, canal cruise, and public transport, including the Van Gogh Museum.